-Many of you know that my life was recently changed for the better after working with our new Professional Organizer at The Decorologist, Shelley.
+Many of you know that my life was recently changed for the better after working with my professional organizer, Shelley.
 She found a way for me to convert my cramped master-closet-for-two into my own personal wonderland!

 An Organized Closet